IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

-But annotiating a return type of void is pretty pointless, so the function is better written without the return type annotation:
+But annotating a return type of void is pretty pointless, so the function is better written without the return type annotation:

 ```ts
 function addSadOnion(player: EntityPlayer) {